TOP

 Purchased goods and services

-• Estimates are calculated by categorizing purchase order data by North American Industry Classification System (NAICS) code, then applying the Environmental Protection Agency (EPA) emissions factor associated with each NAICS code.
-Values no longer include marginal emissions representing transmission/distribution/warehousing/retail emissions and are restated for 2019 to the present.
+• Estimates are calculated by categorizing purchase order data by North American Industry Classification System (NAICS) code, then applying the US Environmental Protection Agency (USEPA) emissions factor associated with each NAICS code.
+New for 2024, we’ve included regional emissions factors from Exiobase to represent import of foreign goods, which have been compiled by the USEPA.

 Capital goods